CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex01_Explore_Purview_Audit.md

 ## Task 4: Create an audit log retention policy for patient data

-By default, Audit (Standard) keeps logs for 180 days.
-For patient-data compliance, the team wants certain activity retained longer.
-In this task you'll create a **custom audit log retention policy** — a configuration step that takes effect immediately and doesn't depend on logs having populated.
+In this task you'll create a custom audit log retention policy to retain patient-data activity records for a longer period.

 >**Note:** Creating retention policies requires the **Organization Configuration** role and appropriate (E5-level) licensing for the longest retention periods.
 In this trial tenant you may see options limited by license — that's fine; the goal is to learn the workflow.